MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 Of course, we'll fill in these actions over the next few sections.

-# Messages New and Create
+# Posts New and Create

 Let's give our users a way to create new posts and save them in our database through these _new_ and _create_ actions.
 This is going to be very similar to the _new_ and _create_ actions we set up for rooms, but with one added twist–_nested routes_.

 When we set up our Rooms _new_ view in the previous part (`views/rooms/new.hbs`), we didn't have to pass any values from the controller–unlike in our _edit_ view for example (`views/rooms/edit.hbs`), where we have to pass a `room` object from the _controller_ (`routes/rooms.js`).
 In nested routes, you'll _always_ have to pass a value.
-Because all of our messages will be associated with a room, we need to know _which_ room when we create a new message.
-Luckily, our route is `rooms/:roomId/messages/new` (see the section on REST in the previous part of this tutorial), which means we always have the `roomId`.
+Because all of our posts will be associated with a room, we need to know _which_ room when we create a new post.
+Luckily, our route is `rooms/:roomId/posts/new` (see the section on REST in the previous part of this tutorial), which means we always have the `roomId`.

 Your _new_ controller action can access the `roomId` value as `req.params.roomId`, and it will use this to find the correct room by calling `Room.findById()`.
 Review the Rooms _edit_ controller action (in `routes/rooms.js`) for an example of how to do it.

-Try to implement the Messages _new_ and _create_ actions, then make sure your code matches the solutions below:
+Try to implement the Posts _new_ and _create_ actions, then make sure your code matches the solutions below:

 >[solution]
 >